-In the World Library of Educationalists international experts compile career-long collections of what they judge to be their most significant pieces – extracts from books, key articles, salient research findings, major theoretical and practical contributions – so the world can read them in a single manageable volume.
+In the World Library of Educationalists international experts compile career-long collections of what they judge to be their most significant pieces – excerpts from books, key articles, salient research findings, major theoretical and practical contributions – so the world can read them in a single, manageable volume.
 Readers will be able to follow the themes and strands and see how their work contributes to the development of the field.

 Chosen to illustrate the changes that have occurred in Professor Bruce’s thinking and practices over the last four decades, carefully selected readings address key Froebelian themes such as literacy, play, inclusion and creativity.
 Short introductions are provided for each chapter and excerpt, helping readers to understand the significance of what is presented and explaining how this relates to other chapters in the book.

 Including chapters from Tina Bruce’s best-selling books and articles, as well as leading journals, this collection offers a unique commentary on some of the most important issues in Early Childhood Education over the last four decades; it will be engaging and inspiring reading for anyone interested in the development and state of early years education in the UK and internationally.

 Chapter 3 - What am I?
 Montessori?
 Steiner?
 Eclectic? - Is it important?

 Chapter 4 - Which comes first?
 A philosophical framework, theory and research evidence?
 What do teachers and other practitioners need to bring out their best work?

 Chapter 5 - Working with principles which are interpreted and embedded in articulated practice